WindowsCraft76/mini-cube/README.md

 ### Project Overview:
 This is a launcher for Java Minecraft that doesn't require an official (cracked) account and is easy to use.
-You need to install Python to run the launcher: https://www.python.org/downloads/

 I don't plan to release regular updates.